Minimal free resolutions of numerical semigroup algebras via Ap\'ery specialization: Abstract

 \section{Abstract}

 Numerical semigroups with multiplicity \(m\) are parameterized by integer points in a polyhedral cone~\(C_m\), according to Kunz.
 For the toric ideal of any such semigroup, the main result here constructs a free resolution whose overall structure is identical for all semigroups parametrized by the relative interior of a fixed face of~\(C_m\).
-This resolution is minimal when the semigroup is maximal embedding dimension, which is the case parametrized by the interior of~\(C_m\) itself.
-This resolution is employed to show uniformity of Betti numbers for all toric ideals defined by semigroups parametrized by points interior to a single face of~\(C_m\).
+The matrix entries of this resolution are monomials whose exponents are parametrized by the coordinates of the corresponding point in~\(C_m\), and minimality of the resolution is achieved when the semigroup is maximal embedding dimension, which is the case parametrized by the interior of~\(C_m\) itself.